Sleep Problems in Children

 - Sleeping too much (excessive sleepiness or hypersomnia).

-- Children with a chronic physical illness (eg, asthma), psychiatric disorder (eg, attention deficit hyperactivity disorder) or with a learning disability are particularly prone to problems with sleep.
+- Children with a chronic physical illness (eg, asthma), psychiatric disorder (eg, attention deficit hyperactivity disorder) or a learning disability are particularly prone to problems with sleep.

 - The nature and development of the sleep problem.